+2. Bubble Wrap in Our Mailing Boxes

 If you’ve ever shipped something fragile, chances are you’ve used Styrofoam peanuts.
-But the whole process of packing items for mailing can be daunting.
-Items are coated in protective plastic packaging and then bubble wrapped in another layer of plastic, all of which is shoved into a box, this time cardboard, held together with plastic tape.
+However, the whole process of packing items for mailing can be daunting.
+Items are coated in protective plastic packaging and then bubble-wrapped in another layer of plastic, all of which is shoved into a box, this time cardboard, held together with plastic tape.

 Bubble wrap just isn’t necessary in a world that, despite functioning largely through computerized systems, is producing more paper waste than ever.
 Firstly, most things are packaged in such a way that we can barely get to them, let alone break them.
 Secondly, there are newspapers, shredded documents, any plastic packaging already around, old wadded-up magazine pages, and so on that already exist, fulfilling other purposes that can be used instead.

 Another option: Save and reuse, rather than popping the air pockets, any bubble wrap that might be sent your way.

 3. Plastic Trash Bags to Put Our Other Plastic In

 Plastic trash bags, from some perspectives, can be bewildering.
 With all of the errant plastic bags flung around the show these days, people are still — and to no small degree — spending money on more plastic bags specifically made to put the plastic bags they have into.
 No wonder we are reaching a crisis!

 If there must be a liner in the trash can, which there likely doesn’t, why not use a plastic bag that’s already a Pollution problem, rather than buying one specially made for it?
 Trash bags are produced only to be trash.
 That’s freaking insane!
 While some things might be problematic — food, for instance — we can address most of these issues with composting, recycling, upcycling, and so on.
 Most trash never needs to be “trash” but can and should be put to good use elsewhere.